 |Focuses on||Return on investment||Performance of the company|

-Definition of Shareholder
+Definition of Shareholders

 Every company raises capital from the market by issuing shares to the general public.
 The shareholder is the person who has bought the shares of the company either from the primary market or secondary market, after which he has got the legal part ownership in the capital of the company.
 He is the one who owns shares in the private or a public company.
 Share Certificate is given to every individual shareholder for the number of shares held by him.